Panithecracker/Delta-Hedging/README.md

 # Future work:
 - Derive an explicit formula for the hedge error
 - Account for transaction costs
-- Test against historical data
+- Test with historical data
-- Learn how to analyse and derive other hedging strategies like Gamma hedging
+- Learn higher order hedging strategies like Delta-Gamma hedging
 - Explore local volatility and stochastic volatility models
 - Learn how to model the risk free rate